-Mark has been selected by Chambers USA guide as a “Leading Individual” in the White Collar Crime and Government Investigations category each year since 2013 and was recognized in the 2016 edition in its Securities Litigation category.
-He is recognized in Legal 500’s 2016 U.S. coverage for White-Collar Criminal Defense and has been recognized in Legal 500’s Securities Litigation category each year since 2013.
+Mark has been ranked by the Chambers USA guide as a “Leading Individual” in the white collar crime and government investigations category each year since 2013 and has been recognized in its securities litigation category since 2016.
+He is recognized in Legal 500’s U.S. guide in the categories of corporate investigations and white collar criminal defense, securities litigation, and general commercial disputes.
 He is regularly recognized by The Best Lawyers in America in the Criminal Defense: White Collar category, and has been a member of Law360's editorial advisory board for its white collar coverage since 2014.
-He has also been named a “Local Litigation Star” in the last four editions of Benchmark Litigation and has been included as one of New York’s Super Lawyers for Business Litigation each year since 2008.
+He has also been named a “Local Litigation Star” in the last five editions of Benchmark Litigation and has been included as one of New York’s Super Lawyers for Business Litigation each year since 2008.
 Mark has been selected by Super Lawyers each year since 2014 as one of the top 100 lawyers in the New York metropolitan area.
 He was recently a visiting lecturer at the Sorbonne University in Paris and taught a course to French law students called “U.S. White Collar Criminal Law.”

 Gale Dick’s practice focuses on international commercial arbitration and litigation, U.S. and cross-border corporate investigations, white collar criminal and enforcement matters, general commercial litigation, and securities litigation and arbitration.
 His clients have included domestic and multinational corporations in the financial services, media, manufacturing, engineering, construction, health care, and consumer products sectors; boards of directors and audit committees; individuals; governmental and quasi-governmental entities; and law firms and other professional service providers.
 Gale has also represented clients in matters involving intellectual property, defamation, and related First Amendment issues.
-Gale is recognized in Legal 500’s U.S. guide in its coverage for both white collar defense and securities litigation.
+Gale is recognized in Legal 500’s U.S. guide in its coverage for corporate investigations and white collar criminal defense, securities litigation, and commercial litigation.

 Gale is a Lecturer in Law at Columbia Law School, and was formerly a Teaching Fellow at the Columbia University Graduate School of Journalism, where he focused on media law issues.
 He is a member of the Advisory Board of the Institute for Transnational Arbitration and a former Managing Editor of the World Arbitration & Mediation Report and the American Review of International Arbitration.
 He has published widely on international arbitration, FCPA enforcement, and corporate investigations.